Living in the USA

 Living in the USA is the ninth studio album by American singer Linda Ronstadt, released in 1978.
 The album was Ronstadt's third and final No. 1 on the Billboard 200 album chart.

 Release

-The album was originally released by Asylum in the LP format in September 1978 (catalog number 155 or 6E-155).
-Subsequently, in 1990, Asylum released the album on cassette (TCS-155) and in the CD format (2-155).
+The album was originally released by Asylum in the LP, 8-track & cassette format in September 1978 (catalog numbers 6E-155, TC8-155 or TC5-155).
+Subsequently, in 1990, Asylum released the album in the CD format (2-155).

 In addition to the standard 1978 release, collector's-item editions of the LP were made in the same time period of the album in red vinyl (catalog number K53085) and also of a picture disc (catalog number DP 401) featuring a photograph of Ronstadt lacing up the roller skating boots that she is wearing on the front cover (this photograph is also included on the record sleeve in the standard release).